 - Business-Building Brainstorm – to start and grow a business.

-4. The Game Of Life (10 years and up) – This board game puts more emphasis on the better decision making especially on the financial matter that parents need to teach their kids.
-This will also teach your kids how to earn bonuses thus helping them be independent in life as early as possible.
+4. The Game Of Life (10 years and up) -This board game puts emphasis on smart decision-making, precisely on the financial matters that parents need to teach their kids.
+This game will also teach your kids how to earn bonuses, thus helping them be independent in life as early as possible.

-5. Payday (8 years and up) – This is a personal favorite board game for kids.
-This game is often set in a monthly calendar that enables your kid to monitor his or her monthly payday.
-It has also financial pitfalls like bad investments and extra bills at the same time bonuses like winning the lottery, many other investment opportunities.
-The game will allow you to play as many times as you can and the kid with more money wins that particular game.
+5. Payday (8 years and up) – This is one of my favorite money games for kids.
+This game is usually set in a monthly calendar that enables your kid to monitor his or her monthly payments.
+It also has financial pitfalls like bad investments and extra bills.
+At the same time, it offers bonuses like winning the lottery and many other investment opportunities.
+The game will allow you to play as many times as you can.
+The player with more money wins that particular game.

-6. Careers Game (8 years and up) – This is amongst the educational games for kids that improve the development of your kid’s memories.
+6. Careers Game (8 years and up) -This is amongst the educational money games for kids that improve the development of your kid’s memories.
 Depending on any careers your kid chooses, he or she can own personal his or her success formula such as Fame, Happiness, or Fortune and this will make him of her achieve financial goals within the shortest time possible.

 7. Thrive Time For Teens – A great monetary board game for kids!
-Kids have to invest in businesses investments and part time jobs while making decisions about paying for college, buying cars, etc. This will give them the skills that are needed to make sound financial lessons as they play.
+Kids have to invest in businesses and take part-time jobs while making decisions about paying for college, buying cars, etc. This money game will give children the skills they will need to make sound financial lessons as they play.

-8. Wise Money (13 years and up) – This is a family board game on financial literacy.
-This money game will allow your kids to learn about budgeting, payday, banking, credit, investing and financial responsibility.
-The game enables your kids to face realistic scenarios and they must show their basic financial knowledge and skills to move successfully through the town while playing money games for kids.
+8. Wise Money (13 years and up) – This is a family board game on finances.
+This money game will allow your kids to learn about budgeting, payday, banking, credits, investing and financial responsibility.
+The game enables your kids to face realistic scenarios, and make them use their basic financial knowledge and skills to move successfully through the town.
+It is a great option to have fun and learn playing money games for kids.

-9. The Farming Game (10 years and up) – Here your kids will sell livestock and plant crops while trying to turn their farm outputs into that successful business of their choice.
-The game mainly focuses on farming play technique but it will enable your kids to learn about financial skills and offers fun with broad educational benefits.
+9. The Farming Game (10 years and up) – Here your kids will sell livestock and plant crops while trying to turn their farm outputs into the successful business of their choice.
+The game focuses mainly on farming play techniques, but it will also teach your kids financial skills.
+The farming game offers fun with broad educational benefits.

-10. The Allowance Game (5 years and up) – this money game for children allows your kids to move around board while doing chores to get their allowance.
-In addition, it provides them with an option of spending it or saving it.
+10. The Allowance Game (5 years and up) – This money game for children allows your kids to move around the board while doing chores to get their allowance.
+In addition, it provides them with the option of spending it or saving it.
 Kids learn to add, subtract, figure out amounts and see how money is used in real life.

-11. Sum Swamp Game (4 years and up) – Math becomes an adventure; a nice change from the usual math enrichment books.
-It´s a great learning game for pre-school and kindergarten children who work on addition, subtraction, even, and, odd.
+11. Sum Swamp Game (4 years and up) –Math becomes an adventure; a nice change from the usual math enrichment books.
+It is a great learning game for pre-schoolers and kindergarten children who are already working on addition, subtraction, even, and, odd.

-It’s never too early for children to learn how to handle money, teaching kids money skills should be like teaching them a sport.
-Your kids learn from mistakes so they can improve over time and with practice.
+It is never too early for children to learn how to handle money; teaching kids money skills should be like teaching them sports.
+Kids learn from their mistakes, and they improve with practice, and these money games let them practice financial skills.

-The above money games for kids teach crucial skills to help succeed in life.
+The above money games for kids teach crucial skills that will help them make smart financial decisions and succeed in life.